burke/zeus/README.md

     zeus rake -T
     zeus runner omg.rb

-## Version 0.2.0 TODO
+## TODO (roughly prioritized)

-* Make sure client connection requests are handled immediately (is this a problem? maybe not.
-Could chunk the select though)
-* Zeus should "know" about all the acceptors it's handling before they boot.
-* When a connection is requested to an unbooted acceptor, indicate that it's still loading.
-* When a syntax error happens while a stage is booting, causing it to crash, connections to its descendent acceptors should print that message then terminate.
-* After a syntax error causes failed load, a stage should re-attempt each time the file changes until it succeeds.
-* command processes should not be killed when zeus reloads files. (should they be killed when zeus exits?)
 * Make sure that when a command process's connection is dropped, it is killed

-## Future TODO (roughly prioritized)
+* less leaky handling of at_exit pid killing
+* Instead of exiting when requesting an as-yet-unbooted acceptor, wait until it's available then run.
 * Refactor, refactor, refactor...
+* Make sure client connection requests are handled immediately (Chunk the select loop)
+* Don't fork to handshake client to acceptor
+* Eliminate the client-side exit lag for zeus commands.
 * Support other frameworks?
 * Figure out how to run full test suites without multiple env loads